Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 The foundation of writing libEnsemble routines is accounting for at least three components:

     1. A :ref:`generator function<api_gen_f>`, that produces values for simulations
-    2. A :ref:`simulator function<api_sim_f>`, performs simulations based on values from the generator function
+    2. A :ref:`simulator function<api_sim_f>`, that performs simulations based on values from the generator function
     3. A :doc:`calling script<../libe_module>`, for defining settings, fields, and functions, then starting the run

 libEnsemble initializes a *manager* process and as many *worker* processes as the user requests.
-The manager coordinates data transfer between workers and assigns units of work to each worker, consisting of a function to run and accompanying data.
+The manager (via the :ref:`allocation function<api_alloc_f>`) coordinates data transfer between workers and assigns units of work to each worker, consisting of a function to run and accompanying data.
 These functions perform their work in-line with Python and/or launch and control user applications with libEnsemble's :ref:`Executors<executor_index>`.
 Workers pass results back to the manager.

 For this tutorial, we'll write our generator and simulator functions entirely in Python without other applications.
 Our generator will produce uniform randomly sampled